kashodiya/my-open-webui/README.md

 - Open docker\open-webui\litellm-config.yml and request model access for each models mentioned in the config.
 - Login to AWS Console
 - Request models access by going to:
-https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess
+    - TIP: You only pay for what you use.
+You can request access to all the models.
+Click checkbox at the top on the model selection page. https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess

 ### Use Open WebUI
 - Open open-webui in browser using shortcut: open-webui